starodubtsevconsulting/confs/README.md

 scripts for terminal setup (zsh, completions, prompt) and Git tooling, and will grow to cover other tools and system configs over time.

+This is for desktop machines, not servers.
+I keep it simple and prefer predictable home-folder installs (e.g. `~/node/25`, `~/java/21-aws`) so scripts always know where to look.
+It might not match how others do it, but it works for me.
+I may add a server-focused repo later.

 ## Structure

 This repo is organized into folders.
 Each folder has a `setup.sh` and a